adamgulyas/fraud-detection/README.md

 ## Entity Relationship Diagram

-Here is the structure of the Fraud Detection database to make the analysis easier to understand.
+Here is the structure of the Fraud Detection database to help understand the following analysis.

 ![Entity Relationship Diagram](./images/ERD.png)